jcvar/jcvar/README.md

 Hi, I'm Juan Camilo.

-- ☎️ I work at Twilio as a software engineer
+- ☎️ I work at Nubank as a software engineer
 - 🇨🇴 I'm a graduate student at the _Universidad Nacional de Colombia_
 - 🚩 I'm also a GitHub Campus Expert